 - Protect whistle blowers.

 We have zero tolerance to slavery and human trafficking.
 To maintain awareness and ensure a high level of understanding of the risks of modern slavery and human trafficking in our business our Anti-Slavery and Human Trafficking Policy Statement is displayed on all company notice boards and available and on the company Intranet.
-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our company slavery and human trafficking statement for the financial year ending 2019.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our company slavery and human trafficking statement for the financial year.